berkaygunduzz/berkaygunduzz/README.md

 I'm Berkay Gündüz, a senior CS student at Bilkent University.

-For more information about me, you can check [my website](https://berkaygunduz.github.io).
+For more information about me, you can check my [LinkedIn](https://linkedin.com/in/berkay-gunduz).

 <!--
 **berkaygunduzz/berkaygunduzz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.